HexionTeam/HexionCTF-Writeups/HexionCTF 2020 Online/Debug/README.md

 > **Note:**
-The challenge wasn't added to the CTF in the end because using gunicorn on it will disable Flask's Debug mode.
+The challenge was not added to the CTF in the end because using `gunicorn` on it disabled Flask's Debug Mode.
-Runing it without gunicorn was possible, but then Flask will crash due to the fact that Flask's technical limits.
+Runing it without `gunicorn` is possible, but then Flask will crash due to its technical limits.
-Also - The server will need a reset when the PIN in the challenge was guessed too many times.
+Also - The server needed a reset every time the PIN in the challenge was over-guessed.
 Bottom line - the challenge did not fit in a large-scale CTF.